arabusov/de/README.md

 # DE
-Simple software to study German, especially forms of adjectivs
+Simple software to learn German, especially forms of adjectivs
 ## How to use
 ```bash
 python artikeln.py